muthandir/Ideabot/README.md

 - CI/CD is set up for the main branch on GitHub to deploy to Render.com.
 - The application can be accessed at [https://ideabot-x511.onrender.com](https://ideabot-x511.onrender.com).

-p.s.
-Because the render api is a free instance, it will spin down with inactivity, which can delay requests by 50 seconds or more while it is inactive.
+<p style="color: red;">p.s.
+Because the render api is a free instance, it will spin down with inactivity, which can delay requests by 50 seconds or more while it is inactive.</p>

 ## Setup Instructions